RUSSIAN THROUGH

 That’s me, Mark Pettus, depicted here on Red Square with some Coffee Bean coffee (try the раф).
 I hold a PhD in Slavic Languages and Literatures from Princeton University, and a BA from Vanderbilt University, where I majored in German and History, with a minor in Russian.
 After college I spent a year in Russia on a Fulbright scholarship.
 Later on, I worked for two years in Russia as translator at KPMG, first in their Moscow office (in a skyscraper overlooking the city!), and then in the St. Petersburg office.
 In total, I’ve spent around six years studying, working, and just hanging out in Russia.

-Today I am a lecturer in Slavic Languages and Literatures at Princeton, where I’ve taught a number of different courses: first- and second-year Russian, Polish, and Czech; an introduction to (Old) Church Slavonic and the development of Slavic; a seminar on late Soviet rock music; East European Literature and Politics; and an introduction to Russian Religious Philosophy (and Orthodox theology in general).
-I also work as a freelance translator, mostly from Russian, French, and German.
+Today I am a lecturer in Slavic Languages and Literatures at Princeton, where I’ve taught a number of different courses: Russian, Polish, Czech, and Serbian language; an introduction to (Old) Church Slavonic and the development of Slavic; a seminar on late Soviet rock music; East European Literature; an introduction to Russian Religious Philosophy (and Orthodox theology in general), and a course on Kierkegaard and Dostoevsky.
+I also work occasionally as a freelance translator, mostly from Russian, French, and German.